PoliticalGraveyard.com

 Whitehead, Asa — of Newark, Essex County, N.J.
 Whig.
 Delegate to Whig National Convention from New Jersey, 1839 (member, Committee on Permanent Organization); member of New Jersey state senate from Essex County, 1849-51.
 Burial location unknown.

 Whitehead, Bill — of Wolf Point, Roosevelt County, Mont.
 Democrat.
-Delegate to Democratic National Convention from Montana, 1996; candidate in primary for Montana state house of representatives 31st District, 2010.
+Delegate to Democratic National Convention from Montana, 1996; candidate for Montana state house of representatives 31st District, 2010.
 Still living as of 2010.

 Whitehead, Carle — of Colorado.
 Socialist.
 Candidate for U.S. Senator from Colorado, 1932, 1936, 1938, 1942, 1944, 1948; candidate for U.S. Representative from Colorado 1st District, 1934, 1950, 1952, 1954.
-Presumed deceased.
 Burial location unknown.

 Whitehead, Carter See A. Carter Whitehead